webability/DOMCORE/readme.txt

 - Windows (lack of) shared memory ?

 ----

+Build 113
+- Bug corrected in WATemplate, the ?? conditional meta keyword was not resolving sub templates if the condition was not a sub array
+- Bug corrected in WATemplate, the @@ loop meta keyword was not resolving sub templates if the condition was not a sub array
+- Added support for '.first', '.last' and '.num' subtemplates in @@ loop meta kewyord
+- Bug corrected in WATemplate, the is_usable method is static thus must be used with WATemplate:: instead of $this->

+Build 112 2012/12/19
+- Modified WATemplate to include scalar values for conditional template ??id??

 Build 111 2012/11/26
 - Added a test in FileSource->unlink to unlink only existing files